Text, the basis of language, can be considered to be unstructured by technicians. However, for others, text and language have a definite structure.

 It is the simplest of questions.
 Ask any technician if text – language – is structured or unstructured.
 If your technician is knowledgeable, the technician will assure you that text is unstructured.
 In fact the technician will think that you are sort of silly for even asking such a trivial question.
 Everybody knows that text is unstructured.
 Don’t they?

 Now ask an English teacher the same question.
 Is text – language – structured or unstructured – and the English teacher too will think this to be a silly question.
 The English teacher will assure you that text is structured.
 Actually text is highly structured.
+Many organizations consider text to be part of data management, which generally deals with structured data.

 As proof of the sophisticated structure of text the English teacher refers you to the classical work – Strunk’s Elements Of Style.
 The English teacher has PROOF that text – language – is structured.